Cancun Is a Perfect Recipe for Distinctive Dining

 Tempo by Martin Berasategui entry by Guest Author Max Jacobson

-This elegant downtown Cancun restaurant is set in the Spanish Colonial mansion of its owner and chef, Cristian Morales.
+This elegant downtown Cancun restaurant is set in the Spanish Colonial mansion.
 As of 2014, this elegant eatery is Cancun's only recipient of the prestigious AAA Five Diamond designation.

 With just 38 seats, Cocina de Autor is an intimate and private-feeling feast.
 There are two seatings per night, Monday through Saturday.